CatalystCode/cordova-plugin-cogsvcsspeech/README.md

 In the folder of the Ionic Application (ie examples/ionic-angular), run the following steps.

 Run the following command to install all packages within the app.
-In a terminal window, browse to the speecthtoText folder and run the following:
+In a terminal window, browse to the examples/ionic-angular folder and run the following:

 ```bash